syself/cluster-api-provider-hetzner/docs/developers/releasing.md

 1. If it is pre-release, activate the corresponding check at the bottom of the page.
 And add `:rotating_light: This is a RELEASE CANDIDATE.
 If you find any bugs, file an [issue](https://github.com/syself/cluster-api-provider-hetzner/issues/new).` at the top of the release notes.
 1. Before publishing you can check the [Recent tagged image versions](https://github.com/syself/cluster-api-provider-hetzner/pkgs/container/caph): "latest" should be some seconds old and the new version number.
 1. Publish the release
+1. Write to the corresponding channels: "FYI: .... was released, (add hyperlink).
+A big "thank you" to all contributors!"

 Done 🥳